 These are some of the topics I often write about: Azure Active Directory errors, Azure PowerShell errors, terrifying examples about how to open a modal dialog in SharePoint using JavaScript, all kinds of weird new Microsoft Azure -related tidbits of information, a bunch of Visual Studio -related (and other) tips and tricks, and of course the blog’s namesake – SharePoint Problems.

-A lot of people seem to struggle with the same issues, as the blog nowadays has around 70 000 visitors monthly.
+A lot of people seem to struggle with the same issues, as the blog recently had just shy of a million visitors in a year.
+Mind-blowing.
 May you find my thoughtful workarounds as useful as I have!

 Speaking Gigs